jatinn-sw/The_Developers_Arena/README.md

 ### **Week 1:**
 **Basics of Python**
-A crucial first step in my Data Science journey — learning the fundamentals of Python, the most essential language for data analysis and machine learning.
+A crucial first step in any Data Science journey, the fundamentals of Python, the most essential language for data analysis and machine learning.

 ---